5 Best Ways of Sealing Gap Between Garage Floor And Drywall

 - Thermosetting Rubber (TS)

-After installing the garage floor trim, you still need to seal the gaps.
-But these gaps are very narrow.
 They can be sealed easily by using a clear silicone sealant such as Gorilla Waterproof Caulk & Seal 100% Silicone Sealant.

 5. Use Wainscoting

 Wainscoting is an extension of the floor trim idea.
 Trim heights range between 2″ to 6″.
-However, if you are worried about garage floor flooding then wainscot rather than a trim is the way to go.
+However, if you are worried about garage floor flooding then a wainscot rather than a trim is the way to go.

 The Merriam-Webster Dictionary defines “wainscot” as